awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ### InjectWorkService class

 The following Java code represents the **InjectWorkService** class.
 Notice that you need to specify ARN values for the secret manager and the Amazon Serverless Aurora database.
 Without both of these values, your code does not work.
-To use the **RDSDataClient**, you need to create an **ExecuteStatementRequest** object and specify both ARN valuesm the database name, and the SQL statement used to submit data to the **work** table.
+To use the **RDSDataClient**, you need to create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement used to submit data to the **work** table.

 ```java
     package com.aws.rds;